PA Homeschoolers Accreditation Agency

 Enjoy the Professionalism: Why should other educators go to hotels for their conferences while homeschoolers bring bag lunches and sit on hard chairs.
 This conference treats you right.
 Enjoy the free buffet lunch, the free snacks during breaks, the sessions that are small enough for you to get answers to your questions, and the professionalism of the day and location.

 College and Sales Tables: It’s a college fair!
-About 10 public, private, Evangelical, Catholic and technical colleges will have literature tables where you can chat with their admissions folks.
+Several colleges will have literature tables where you can chat with their admissions folks.
 There will also be tables featuring the high school products of PA Homeschoolers.

 Click here to return to the PHAA home page